 Milder cases of the disease may not be identified until adolescence or adulthood.
 Because ACAD9 deficiency is difficult to diagnose, its incidence in the U.S. population is not known.

-How to Diagnosis ACAD9 Deficiency
+How to Diagnose ACAD9 Deficiency

 ACAD9 deficiency cannot be identified by prenatal diagnosis or by newborn screening.
 Unlike many other ACAD defects, there is no test for protein activity either.
 Instead, diagnosis may involve a search for biochemical markers in the blood or urine.
 The liver may also be tested for abnormal levels of the fat product acylcarnitine.
 Most ACAD9 deficiency cases today are identified through whole exome sequencing at the gene expression level.

-Can You Treat ACAD9 Deficiency
+Can You Treat ACAD9 Deficiency?

 Management and treatment of ACAD9 deficiency focuses on preventing low blood sugar (hypoglycemia), but care must be taken not to induce a secondary problem called lactic acidosis.
 It may also be helpful to take VitaminB2 (riboflavin) at 100 mg/kg/day, because it may help to stabilize some ACAD9 variants.
 Cardiomyopathy or other serious heart or liver problems that may come with this fatty acid oxidation disease should receive appropriate medical treatment.